Affordable Cancer Technologies (ACTs) Program

-- A timeline (Gantt chart) identifying milestones throughout the duration of the project is required.
+- Timeline (Gantt chart) identifying milestones throughout the duration of the project is required

 Examples of possible milestones/quantitative performance measures:

-- Demonstration that the technology has high positive and negative predictive value; and
+- Demonstration that the technology has high positive and negative predictive value

-- Demonstration that the technology can be n-fold faster, n-fold more sensitive, or n-fold more specific, etc. than the current "gold standard" technology.
+- Demonstration that the technology can be n-fold faster, n-fold more sensitive, or n-fold more specific than the current "gold standard" technology

-For applications including both HIC and LMIC investigators, is it expected the HIC PD/PI have worked in an LMIC?
+For applications including both HIC and LMIC investigators, is it expected that the HIC project director (PD) or principal investigator (PI) have worked in an LMIC?

-No. Previous work in the LMIC is not expected for the HIC PI in applications including both HIC and LMIC investigators.
+No. Previous work in LMICs is not expected for the HIC PD/PI in applications including both HIC and LMIC investigators.
 Nevertheless, in such instances, evidence of past collaborations will strengthen the application.

 For all awards at NIH, please note the following points:

-- A grantee can use a prohibited provider as part of their grant; however, they cannot use NIH or USG funds to pay for their services or equipment.
-Grantee organizations must re-budget funds accordingly.
+- A grantee can use a prohibited provider as part of their grant; however, they cannot use NIH or US government funds to pay for their services or equipment.
+Grantee organizations must rebudget funds accordingly

-Who can apply to this RFA?
+Who can apply to this request for applications (RFA)?
 Are industry applicants welcome?
 Are foreign institutions eligible?

-Eligibility is addressed in Section III of the FOA.
+Eligibility is addressed in Section III of the funding opportunity announcement (FOA).
 Eligibility is inclusive of applications from industry and foreign institutions.

 What is the guidance for travel expenses?

-Please refer to the Travel Expense Guidance from NIH Grants Policy Statement: https://grants.nih.gov/grants/policy/nihgps/html5/section_14/14.10_allowable_and_unallowable_costs.htm.
+Please refer to the Travel Expense Guidance from the NIH Grants Policy Statement.

 Is new technology development allowed or encouraged?

-Investigators are required to adapt, apply, and/or engineer an existing prototype or existing device/assay/treatment for use in a low-resource setting.
-Projects making use of technologies for which an initial proof-of-concept has not already been demonstrated in cancer-relevant biological system/ technologies not ready for advanced development and validation without substantial further developmental efforts are not responsive to this RFA.
+Investigators are required to adapt, apply, and/or engineer an existing prototype or existing device, assay, or treatment for use in a low-resource setting.
+Projects making use of technologies for which an initial proof-of-concept has not already been demonstrated in cancer-relevant biological system or technologies not ready for advanced development and validation without substantial further developmental efforts are not responsive to this RFA.

 Are technologies that have been commercialized eligible?